Union Budget 2024: What Start-ups and MSMEs Need to Know

 All

-Under the revised credit guarantee scheme, MSMEs can access term loans for machinery and equipment without any collateral.
-Moreover, the Mudra loan limit has also been doubled to Rs.
-20 Lakhs.
+MSMEs could now access term loans for machinery and equipment without providing collateral.
+Additionally, the Mudra loan limit has been doubled to Rs.
+20 Lakhs, which might help small businesses secure more funding for growth and operational needs.

-The TDS rate for e-commerce operators has been reduced from 1% to 0.1%.
+The TDS rate for e-commerce platforms has been slashed from 1% to 0.1%.
+This change could improve cash flow for businesses by leaving more funds available for immediate use.

 FAQ Avatar